artof-ilvo/artof-ilvo.github.io/docs/source/addons.rst

 -------------

 The system add-on is implemented in python-Django and provides a web application to configure the robot.
-The web application is hosted at port 80 on the computer running the add-on by default.
+By default, the web application is hosted at port 80 on the computer running the add-on.
 Switch the *App and Admin area* in the upper right corner.